tb-rules10/OS_Lab/README.md

 Process Scheduling &amp; Page Replacement Algorithms in Java.

-Note:- Edit/Remove `package com.company.os` statement according to your path.
+Note:- Edit/Remove `package com.company.os` statement from each file according to your path.